till-f/NetMessage/README.md

 If heartbeats are disabled, the TCP "keep alive" mechanism provided by the operating system is used.
 To disable heartbeats, set
 `HeartbeatInterval` to a value smaller or equal to zero.
 In that case, the OS should send the first keep alive message when no data was transmitted for `KeepAliveTime` and should then retry after `KeepAliveInterval` if no acknowledgement was received.
 The number of retries depends on the OS settings (it should be a fixed value of 10 for recent versions of Microsoft Windows).
-However, it seems that the keep alive timing values are not properly considered in all cases and it may take *much* longer before a connection loss is detected.
+However, the keep alive timing values are not properly considered in all cases and it may take *much* longer before a connection loss is detected.
 If the detection of a connection loss is important, it is highly recommended to use heartbeats instead of keep alive.

 ## Working Principle